 On the same day, in the same tournament, the last game of the late, great Malcolm Marshall's international career.
-Though he was only 33, Macko's star was fading by now, and after four wickets in ten games, the match against New Zealand in Auckland was his last.
+Though he was only 33, Macko's star was fading, and after four wickets in ten games, the match against New Zealand in Auckland was his last.
 New Zealand won it comfortably, with Mark Greatbatch launching one of his trademark assaults.

 Jack Hobbs scored 142 on the first day of the fifth Test between England and Australia in Melbourne.
 At 46 years and 82 days, he became the oldest man to score a Test hundred, a record unlikely ever to be broken.
 England lost the match by five wickets but won the series 4-1, Hobbs scoring 451 runs at 50.11.